 MENLO PARK, CA - June 15, 2021 – The twelfth annual Sarbanes-Oxley (SOX) Compliance Survey, conducted by global consulting firm Protiviti, finds that 65% of respondents who reported an increase in their SOX compliance hours said those hours increased by more than 10% over the prior year.
-Rising SOX compliance hours coupled with the COVID-19 pandemic accelerated the continued need to deploy technology and automation within compliance processes as well as to look for synergies with other organisational initiatives to enable greater efficiencies.
+Rising SOX compliance hours coupled with the COVID-19 pandemic accelerated the continued need to deploy technology and automation within compliance processes as well as to look for synergies with other organizational initiatives to enable greater efficiencies.

 Overcoming Adoption Hurdles

 The survey reveals that while 78% of digital leaders have moderate to significant plans to further automate their manual processes and controls within their fiscal year, the same is true for only 57% of “digital laggards.”
-The findings uncovered the top challenges inhibiting these organisations from deploying automation in their SOX compliance processes, including: lack of time to spend on exploring automation; the misconception that certain areas of the SOX control environment are not conducive to automation; and a lack of funding and executive support.
+The findings uncovered the top challenges inhibiting these organizations from deploying automation in their SOX compliance processes, including: lack of time to spend on exploring automation; the misconception that certain areas of the SOX control environment are not conducive to automation; and a lack of funding and executive support.

-“While audit teams are eager to make SOX compliance and other regulatory requirements less manually intensive through automation so that they will have more capacity to focus on higher-level strategic tasks, we're finding that the majority don’t know where to start, especially without buy-in from their senior leaders,” said Brian Christensen, executive vice president and global leader of Protiviti's internal audit and financial advisory practise.
-“We’ve found that the best way to begin and demonstrate the clear, bottom-line value that automation tools deliver in regulatory compliance processes is to start small: identify a simple, small-scale process to automate and present the use case to leadership to pave the way for broader applications across the organisation.”
+“While audit teams are eager to make SOX compliance and other regulatory requirements less manually intensive through automation so that they will have more capacity to focus on higher-level strategic tasks, we're finding that the majority don’t know where to start, especially without buy-in from their senior leaders,” said Brian Christensen, executive vice president and global leader of Protiviti's internal audit and financial advisory practice.
+“We’ve found that the best way to begin and demonstrate the clear, bottom-line value that automation tools deliver in regulatory compliance processes is to start small: identify a simple, small-scale process to automate and present the use case to leadership to pave the way for broader applications across the organization.”

 - IT application controls (43%)